-WCPUN has been pleased to partner with Artist and Urban Planner Barbara Holub, whose conceptual art project, the Blue Frog Society – A Habitat Without Territory, invites participants to explore the concept, possibilities and ramifications of a world without borders through an artistic prism. www.transparadiso.com
+WCPUN partners with Artist and Urban Planner Barbara Holub, whose conceptual art project, the Blue Frog Society – A Habitat Without Territory, invites participants to explore the concept, possibilities and ramifications of a world without borders through an artistic prism. www.transparadiso.com BFS-overview

 A publication of WCPUN, Centerpoint Now highlights issues on the agenda of the international community, with a view to showcasing the extraordinary diversity of ways in which the UN’s values and objectives can be promoted and implemented.
 Produced since 1984 – and since 2005 in the United States.

-WCPUN serves as an Adviser to Colores Auténticos de México, a non-profit organization under the leadership Renée Niño de Rivera, that enables low-income women in La Venta, Oaxaca to improve and hone in on their traditional embroidery skills, providing technical training and introducing their work to international markets, for reinvestment in the local community.
+WCPUN serves as an Adviser to social entrepreneur Renée Niño de Rivera, whose designs engage low-income women in Mexico in technical training and introducing their work to international markets, for reinvestment in the local community.

 In partnership with the Angel Orensanz Foundation, WCPUN frequently helps realize cultural programmes that explore issues of environmental and socio-political relevance through artistic and poetic works across cultures and generations. www.orensanz.org